giuliavezzani/giuliavezzani_old.github.io/index.md

 I was born in Florence in 1991.
 I got my Bachelor’s degree in Electronic and Telecommunications Engineering (cum laude) in July 2013 at the Universita‘ degli Studi di Firenze.
 In the same university, in October 2015, I held my Master’s degree (cum laude) in Electrical and Automation Engineering, with the dissertation of the thesis "3D object tactile localization for the humanoid robot iCub."
-Currently, I am a PhD fellow in Bioengineering and Advanced Robotics - curriculum Advanced and Humanoid Robotics - at the Istituto Italiano di Tecnologia in Genova, iCub Facility, in collaboration with the Universita‘ di Genova.
-The goal of my PhD program is to improve object localization and manipulation for humanoid robots, by exploiting both visual and tactile information and to implement and test the developed techniques on the humanoid robot iCub.

 # Current position

-I am a **Phd Fellow** @ iCub Facility (Istituto Italiano di Tecnologia), Bioengineering and Advanced Robotics, curriculum Humanoid and Advanced Robotics, Istituto Italiano di Tecnologia & currently Universita‘ di Genova, Genova, Italy.
+I am a **Phd Fellow** @ iCub Facility (Istituto Italiano di Tecnologia) in Bioengineering and Advanced Robotics - curriculum Humanoid and Advanced Robotics - Istituto Italiano di Tecnologia & Universita‘ di Genova, Genova, Italy.
 My research project consists of improving 3D object modeling, localization, grasping and manipulation, by merging **vision and tactile information** for the humanoid robot iCub.